Hari-Creations/se_project_spots/README.md

 Good luck and have fun!

-Here's a link for Spots deployment: https://hari-creations.github.io/se_project_spots/
+Here's a link for Spots github-pages: https://hari-creations.github.io/se_project_spots/